Always Caring For Mom

 My how times have changed.
 He also thoroughly enjoyed fishing and going out on the lake in his boat.

 My Mother adorned me with all the girly trimmings for as long as I can remember.
 Frilly Priscilla curtains festooned my bedroom windows and a big tall white wrought iron bed.
-I think I wore pink linen and organza dresses with embroidered flowers with matching bloomers and pink satin ribbons to adorn my hair seems like forever for special occasions.
+I think I wore pink linen and organza full skirted dresses with embroidered flowers with matching bloomers in case it was windy.
+Pink satin ribbons to match adorned my hair seems like forever for special occasions.
 Along with Gloves.
 Let’s not forget to mention how I had to stay up while she attentively pinned curled my hair with bobby pins on Saturdays for long bouncy curls or a pony tail on Sunday.
 This was almost until I was thirteen years old.
 I eventually was able to turn in my white ruffled dress socks for cinnamon colored stockings and patent leather French heeled pumps.

 My Mother was born in the early 1900’s and that was the thing to do way back then for a girl child.
 Especially since, as God's child and her only daughter I should always look my best!
 Not to impress but because it was important that I was raised to be a lady among many brothers.
 I was especially elated that she spent many hours laboring at her much lavished Singer Sewing machine fabricating me a plethora of uniquely designed everyday dresses.